Applied-field magnetic structure and spectroscopy shifts of the effective spin-$\frac{1}{2}$, $XY$-like magnet Li$_2$CoCl$_4$: Results and Discussion

 \subsection{Field-induced moment rotation}

 Between the 1.5~T and 2.5~T scans, the $h+k\neq2n$ antiferromagnetic structure reflections, e.g. (010), (100), and (120), lose significant intensity while the $h+k=2n$ reflections allowed by the $C$-centered nuclear cell, e.g. (110) and (020), gain intensity.
 The intensity shifts indicate a spin reorientation to a \textbf{k}~=~\textbf{0} magnetic structure.
-Unlike for \CCl\ \cite{cox1966neutron,weitzel1974neutron}, we do not observe new peaks associated with a ferrimagnetic phase.
-Instead, a spin-flop transition begins to align the chains of Co$^{2+}$ magnetic moments.
+Because of the nuclear cell's $C$ centering, only ferromagnetic arrangements are consistent with \textbf{k}~=~\textbf{0} ordering.
+Unlike for \CCl\ \cite{cox1966neutron,weitzel1974neutron}, we do not observe new peaks associated with a ferrimagnetic phase where one-third of the chains are anti-aligned.
+The difference in behavior may be due to the distance between anti-aligned chains in the zero-field structures (5.6~\AA\ for \CCl\ and 6.2~\AA\ for \LCC), producing a weaker next-nearest-neighbor (antiferromagnetic) exchange interaction in \LCC, and thus a lower barrier to overcoming the interaction with applied field.
+Instead, in \LCC\ a spin reorientation begins to align the chains of Co$^{2+}$ magnetic moments.
+The exact nature of the moment reorientation cannot be determined.
+If the reorientation involves a spin-flop, as previously proposed, a magnetic field applied along the $c$ axis would lead to a temporary ``flop" to a hard axis perpendicular to $c$ before a strong enough field produced a ferromagnetic arrangement of moments along $c$.
+Since the magnetic field is not applied along a specific crystallographic direction, we cannot confirm nor repudiate the presence of a spin-flop phase.

+The randomly oriented structural grains lead to a slow evolution of the magnetic diffraction intensity with increasing field and a mixture of magnetic phases.
+For some of the randomly oriented structural grains in the sample, the magnetic field will align with the crystallographic axis preferred by the magnetic anisotropy, leading to the lowest-energy ferromagnetic arrangement and coherent magnetic scattering intensity.
+In contrast, for grains where the magnetic field is not aligned with the anisotropy-preferred direction, the competing perturbations will lead to moment canting off the anisotropy-preferred axis toward the field, explaining the previously observed net magnetization for a polycrystalline sample \cite{riedel2023zero}.
+The magnetic scattering reflects the random distribution of these grains with canted moments and thus their randomly distributed moment orientations.